deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 Restaking rewards are distributed either through the [KING Protocol](https://kingprotocol.org/) or EtherFi's own distributor contracts.
 Both solutions requires a multisig to post a merkle root onchain.
 The KING Protocol's root can be updated at any time by their [multisig](#security-council), which could be used to revoke distributed rewards and lead to the _loss of unclaimed yield_.

 Contracts may also be paused without delay to prevent further deposits and withdrawals.
 Different multisigs may resume the contracts.
-In addition to that, user funds can be trapped in ether.fans NFTs with the possibility of adding withdrawal fees of up to 65 `ETH` per withdrawal.
+In addition to that, user funds can be trapped in _Ether.fans_ NFTs with the possibility of adding withdrawal fees of up to 65 `ETH` per withdrawal.

 > Upgradeability score: High